Mode I fracture toughness determination of granite specimens using pseudo-compact tension method

 Abstract

-Mode I fracture toughness (KIC) is one of the most important parameters in fracture mechanics .
-Several laboratory methods have been suggested to determine the mode I fracture toughness., Many of these methods are dealing with the lengthy sample preparation procedure, premature failure of samples, and difficulties in obtaining the precise value of the fracture toughness property.
-In this paper, recently proposed pseudo-compact tension method is used to evaluate mode I fracture toughness of a middle-grain granite benefiting the advantages of this method including; simplicity of the test, high level of test control and high accuracy of the KIC value.
-For this purpose, granite samples in four different diameters have been prepared and tested using the pseudo-compact tension method.
-In addition to recording the load and displacement data, the acoustic events during the loading process were also recorded simultaneously by an acoustic emission equipment.
-First, the resulted fracture toughness value for each sample have been determined, then the size effect has been evaluated and analyzed.
-Finally, results of the acoustic emission method, as the monitoring tool in the fracturing process of tested samples, have been analyzed.
-The qualitative evolution of acoustic emission parameters well illustrates the mechanical process occurring in the tested samples with well-matched coinciding with the mechanical transitions observed in samples during loading process.
+Mode I fracture toughness (KIC) is one of the most important parameters in the fracture mechanics of brittle material.
+Several laboratory methods have been suggested to determine the mode I fracture toughness.
+However, many of these methods deal with the lengthy sample preparation procedure, premature failure of samples, and difficulties in obtaining the precise value of the fracture toughness property.
+In this paper, a recently proposed pseudo-compact tension method is used to evaluate mode I fracture toughness of a middle-grain granite benefiting the advantages of this method including; simplicity of the test, high level of test control, and high accuracy of the KIC value.
+For this purpose, granite samples in four different diameters and with six test repeats per diameter have been prepared and tested using the pseudo-compact tension method.
+For each sample, in addition to recording the load and displacement data, the acoustic events during the loading process were also recorded simultaneously by an acoustic emission equipment.
+First, the resulting fracture toughness value for each sample has been determined, then the size effect has been evaluated and analyzed.
+Finally, the results of the acoustic emission method, as the monitoring tool in the fracturing process of tested samples, have been analyzed.
+The qualitative evolution of acoustic emission parameters well illustrates the mechanical process occurring in the tested samples with well-matched coinciding with the mechanical transitions observed in samples during the loading process.
 Experimental results show that mode I fracture toughness is positively related to the specimen size and there is a noticeable size effect in KIC value up to a certain diameter.

 Keywords